Joint-Photon-Sciences-Institute/MD-EXAFS/docs/usage.md

 - Check that lattice vectors are correct for your system
 - Use appropriate cutoff radius for your element
 - Adjust `cores_per_node` to match your HPC system
+- Note: `cores_per_node` distributes frames across directories, not atoms
+- With many frames, each core processes its assigned frames sequentially